 Does it really matter what you want?
 No!
 All that matters is what the customer wants.
 Before you make any major changes to your website, consider surveying your visitors.

 Find out what they want or don’t want and why.
-And after you figure that out, dig a bit deeper because a lot of times people will say that they want something and never use it.
+And after you figure that out, dig a bit deeper because a lot of times people will say they want something they will never use.

-Or in other words surveying your users is a great first step, but you actually need to get to know them if you want useful feedback.
+In other words, surveying your users is a great first step, but you actually need to get to know them to get useful feedback.

 Help your visitors trust you

-Even if you aren’t, people are afraid to swipe their credit card online.
+Even if you aren’t, many people are afraid to swipe their credit cards online.
 If you want convert visitors into customers, you should consider a few things:

-- Add testimonials – don’t just create fake testimonials, add real ones from real customers.
-If you don’t have any testimonials give away your product or service away to a few people in exchange for an honest testimonial.
-And once you have a few testimonials, integrate them into your website, such as on the checkout page.
+- Add testimonials – don’t create fake testimonials—add real ones from real customers.
+If you don’t have any testimonials, give away your product or service to a few people in exchange for an honest testimonial.
+And once you have a few testimonials, integrate them into your website, e.g., on the checkout page.

 - Contact options – in addition to listing your email address, consider adding a phone number and a live chat option.
 All of these things will show your visitors that there is a real person behind your website.

 - Video clips – it doesn’t matter if you are ugly and have a terrible voice, people want to see and hear from you.
 Having a video on your website will help build trust.